About this inquiry tool

-Choose one student to be the ‘Psychiatrist’ and ask them to leave the room while the rest of the class decides on their illness.
+Choose one student to be the Detective and ask them to leave the room while the rest of the class decides on the secret rule

-While the Psychiatrist is out of ear-shot, the class must decide what their issue will be.
+While the Detective is out of earshot, the class must decide what the secret rule will be.
 Some possible ideas are:

 Everyone believes they are a famous celebrity.

 Anyone wearing green lies each time they are asked a question.